Confitura/monorepo/jelatyna-backend/README.md

 Instead there are few fake accounts.
 Details are below

 ### admin
-to be an admin use twitter to login
+to be an admin use Google to login

 ### volunteer
-to be volunteer login with gmail account (google+)
+to be volunteer login with facebook

 ## access to db